bigbadblunt/homeassistant-lightwave2/README.md

 Devices can be locked/unlocked using the service calls `lightwave2.lock` and `lightwave2.unlock`.

+For gen2 devices, the brightness can be set without turning thelight on using `lightwave2.set_brightness`.

 Firmware 5+ devices generate `lightwave2.click` events when the buttons are pressed.
 The "code" returned is the type of click:

 Code|Hex|Meaning